marcelinollano/energymonitor/README.md

 ### Fair Warning

 The code in this project is messy and untested.
 Do not use it in production, I did very bad things to cut corners and have everything working.
-Almost every part of the project needs more work.
-Horrible things that I did:
+Every part of the project needs more work.
+Horrible things I did:

 - Send all the cURL calls unencrypted over HTTP.
 - No testing at all for the API, the client, no nothing.